Lo! He comes with clouds descending: Text

 The text has its origins in a hymn "Lo!
 He cometh, countless Trumpets" by John Cennick published in his Collection of Sacred Hymns of 1752.
 This was substantially revised by Charles Wesley for publication in Hymns of intercession for all mankind of 1758.
 Some hymnals present a combination of the two texts.

 The content of the text and particularly the title are derived from Revelation chapter 1, verse 7, which tells of the Second Coming of Jesus Christ.

-In the 19th century it was considered one of the "Great Four Anglican Hymns" on the basis of a survey Anglican Hymnology published by the Rev. James King in 1885.
-King surveyed 52 hymnals from the member churches of the Anglican Communion around the world and found that 51 of them included this hymn (alongside 'All Praise to Thee, my God, this Night', 'Hark!
-The Herald Angels Sing' and 'Rock of Ages').
+In the 19th century it was considered one of the 'Great Four Anglican Hymns' on the basis of a survey Anglican Hymnology published by the Rev. James King in 1885.
+King surveyed 52 hymnals from the member churches of the Anglican Communion around the world and found that 51 of them included this hymn (alongside "All Praise to Thee, my God, this Night", "Hark!
+The Herald Angels Sing" and "Rock of Ages").

+Antisemitism allegations

+The second verse has been criticised for its antisemitic overtones.
+In Wesley's original wording, "Those who set at nought and sold him", the pronoun 'those' is traditionally understood as referring to the Jews, thus perpetuating the notion of collective Jewish responsibility for the death of Christ.
+The description of those who gave him [Jesus] the "glorious scars" as "deeply wailing" may reinforce this interpretation, echoing apocalyptic imagery of Israel mourning its rejected Messiah; however other academics, such as Linda Woodhead, question this interpretation.

 Tunes

 Helmsley

-The tune Helmsley is usually attributed to Thomas Olivers, a Welsh Methodist preacher and hymn-writer.
+The hymn tune "Helmsley" is usually attributed to Thomas Olivers, a Welsh Methodist preacher and hymn-writer.
 Anecdotal stories about the tune's composition suggest Olivers heard the tune whistled in the street and derived his melody from that; the most likely source is an Irish concert song "Guardian angels, now protect me".
 George Arthur Crawford, in A Dictionary of Music and Musicians (1900), discusses the origin:

 The tune of "Guardian Angels" is as follows:

 The hymn-tune melody "Helmsley" derived from this tune first appeared in the second edition of Wesley's Select Hymns with Tunes annexed of 1765 under the name of "Olivers":